How to House Train a Sheltie Puppy

 House training a Sheltie puppy is a two-stage process.
 Start indoors by teaching him to pee and poop on training pads, then at 4 months transition the business outside.

 Puppies' bladders and bowels are small and weak.
 They can't hold it in for more than a few hours, so designate a place indoors they can access anytime.
-The best time to transition to outdoor business is around 4 months old, when puppies have the physical and mental capacity to get where they need to go.
+The best time to transition your Sheltie puppy to outdoor business is around 4 months old, when he has the physical and mental capacity to get where he needs to go.

 What You'll Need

 During this particularly messy time in your dog's life, you will need three things:

 Lay down some house training pads in a designated place to teach your Sheltie puppy where to pee and poop.
 This also makes for much easier clean up.
 You can use newspapers at a pinch, but expect a lot more leakage.
 The advantage of training pads is that they're highly absorbent.
 You'll need them from day one, so stock up on Amazon Basics 5-Layer Training Pads before you bring your new puppy home.

 Oh yes, there will be mistakes.
 Lots of them.
 Get a carpet strain remover that dissolves both visible stains and odors, lest the smell of urine provide sensory cues for your Sheltie to toilet in the same place over and over.
 Rocco and Roxie Stain and Odor Eliminator is enzyme activated with bacteria that feed on the ammonia crystals in dog urine until they're completely eliminated.